kartik-dev/yelp_academic_dataset_review/README.md

 The pom.xml contains a very basic Maven configuration.
 It configures the Spark 2.0 dependencies using a Java 1.8 compiler and creates a fat jar with all the dependencies.

 sbt build tool could be used in place of maven.
-This could be easily replaced in Dockerfile
+This could be easily be replaced in Dockerfile

 ```
 docker build -t newyorker/spark-driver -f SparkDriverDockerImage .
 ```

 ##### 5. Setup docker network for spark

+Here we’re running the default bridge mode and mapping ports into the container.

 ```
 docker network create spark_network;